 A simple illustration of Lewin’s change management theory:

 The US automobile sector has for a long time manufactured automobiles with increasing gas consumption capabilities.
-This is because the price of gas in the US was a little cheaper than other countries and as a result, companies manufactured cars, which consumed more gas.
-However, since gas prices have reduced significantly, the US car manufacturers have resorted to adopting new technologies in the industry to effectively compete with European car manufactures.
-Now, here’s Lewin’s change management model in action: US automakers have unfrozen, changed, and refrozen the whole idea of manufacturing larger gas consuming vehicles into more fuel efficient vehicles in order to compete favourably in the market.
+This is because the price of gas in the US was a little cheaper than other countries and as a result, companies manufactured cars which consumed more gas.
+However, since gas prices have reduced significantly, the US car manufacturers have resorted to adopting new technologies in the industry to effectively compete with European car manufacturers.
+Now, here’s Lewin’s change management model in action: US automakers have unfrozen, changed, and refrozen the whole idea of manufacturing larger gas consuming vehicles into more fuel efficient vehicles to compete favourably in the market.